Build a Better Mousetrap Competition – Iowa

 - Spotlight videos also receive extra points (guidance from FHWA on these and photographs are available at the link in the right-hand column)

-The Iowa winner will be included in the Iowa LTAP newsletter and receive a free workshop registration.
+Those that place first to third in Iowa will be announced in the Iowa LTAP newsletter along with other recognition and receive free workshop registrations.
 The ideas submitted may also be presented to attendees at various conferences and the annual city and county research focus groups.

 You can submit you entries online using the form below, or, if you prefer, you can submit your entries by mail (see instructions to the right).

-In addition, FHWA requests that you obtain a release form for each person you photograph, record, or video (include a copy of all release forms in your entry).
+Release form: In addition, FHWA requests that you obtain a release form for each person you photograph, record, or video.
+Please include a copy of all release forms in your entry by attaching the following PDF in the “File” section of the form.
 PDF